Norfolk Southern Railway: Proposed merger

 On July 29, 2025, the Union Pacific Railroad announced plans to acquire Norfolk Southern in a deal worth $85 billion.
 If approved by regulators, it would create the first transcontinental railroad network in the United States, and would span some 50,000 miles across 43 states.
 However, the merger would put around two-fifths of rail freight in the hands of one company, raising concerns that it would reduce competition in a critical industry.

-Union Pacific says more than 100 customers, Hub Group, and Nebraska's two U.S. senators support the merger for its promised cost savings, improved service, and reduced congestion, while the Intermodal Association of North America has taken a neutral stance focused on efficiency and customer service.
-However, seven shipper groups, major industry associations, rail labor unions, and several U.S. senators including Chuck Schumer, Tammy Baldwin, and Roger Marshall have opposed or criticized the merger, citing risks of higher costs, reduced service and competition, safety concerns, job losses, and excessive consolidation of rail power.
+Union Pacific says more than 100 customers, Hub Group, and Nebraska's two US senators support the merger for its promised cost savings, improved service, and reduced congestion, while the Intermodal Association of North America has taken a neutral stance focused on efficiency and customer service.
+However, seven shipper groups, major industry associations, rail labor unions, and several US senators including Chuck Schumer, Tammy Baldwin, and Roger Marshall have opposed or criticized the merger, citing risks of higher costs, reduced service and competition, safety concerns, job losses, and excessive consolidation of rail power.

+In September 2025, U.S. President Donald Trump, during his second presidency, publicly commented in favor of the proposed Union Pacific–Norfolk Southern merger.
+Union Pacific and Norfolk Southern submitted an amended application on April 30, 2026, that was accepted by the Surface Transportation Board on May 28, 2026, with a request for additional information.
 The proposal is under review by the Surface Transportation Board.
 Shareholders overwhelmingly voted to approve the merger on November 14, 2025.